-- Very bad and sometimes deadly GI (gastrointestinal) side effects have rarely happened in people taking this drug.
-Call your doctor right away if you have hard stools (constipation), new or worse belly pain, or blood in your stools.
-You must sign a contract with your doctor to get this drug.
+- Very bad GI (gastrointestinal) side effects have rarely happened in people taking this drug.
+Sometimes, these have led to a hospital stay and, rarely, blood transfusions, surgery, and death.
+Call your doctor right away if you get constipation, new or worse stomach pain, rectal bleeding, or blood in your stools.

 - This drug is only approved for some women who have tried other drugs and the drugs have not worked.
 Talk with your doctor.

 - It is used to treat irritable bowel syndrome.

 - If you have an allergy to alosetron or any other part of this drug.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.